siammehraf/emerald-vscode-theme/README.md

 Search for **Emerald Theme** in the VS Code Extensions Marketplace and install it.

-## Version 0.0.7
+## Version 0.0.8

-Token Colors Are Now Working Properly!
+New Reformed Light Token Colors